ishaan2304/-URL-Shortener-using-Node.js-Express-and-MongoDB/README.md

 # 🚀 URL Shortener using Node.js, Express & MongoDB
 A simple URL shortener that converts long URLs into short, easy-to-share links.
-Built with Node.js, Express.js, MongoDB, and nanoid, this project also tracks analytics like total clicks and visit history
+Built with Node.js, Express.js, MongoDB, and nanoid, this project also tracks analytics like total clicks and visit history.

 # Features
    Generate short URLs from long links